 One of the biggest draws of Yorkshire is its versatility.
+The truth is, if you're looking for the best places to live in Yorkshire then you'll be spoiled for choice.
 Whether you’re looking for a booming property market with lots of growth opportunity or a high quality of life and just a chance to get away from it all, there’s a nook for you.
 Tech hub or countryside, market town or student centre, there are plenty of places to buy in Yorkshire for anyone looking to relocate or invest.

 Plus, in uncertain times areas of growth are always a safer bet, rather than putting your money somewhere where values might fall.
 Getting in on the upswing is a smart move for first-time buyers, young families, and retirees alike — so it's always a savvy choice to look at what’s still on the rise.
 And the numbers don’t lie, some areas of Yorkshire are very inviting at the moment.

 From smart investment opportunities to rural corners of the world, there are so many great places to live in Yorkshire."

 Here are some of the best places to buy right now, whether you’re looking to stay ahead of the curve or want somewhere to settle down.